antoinetteboyle/Project-1/README.md

 ## Codes and Changes Management
 Git hub is the central repository for storing source codes and files.
 It is also been used for managing change submissions and resolving change conflicts. <br />
 Each team member produced a set of jupyter notebooks and files for their data analysing.
 Sub branches were created and merged to the github project's main branch after pulling the lastest updates from the main branch.
-When a conflict of change arised, communication via Slack had been established to revolved the issued immediately to minise the impact on others.
+When a conflict of change arised, communication via Slack had been established to resolve the issued immediately to minimize the impact on others.

 ## Project's Objective
 Based on the Victoria Crime data, the project team has to address the main four themes with their findings and observations